 I. The 95% Rule

-This rule is applicable for products that consist primarily of very few ingredients.
+This rule is applicable to products that consist primarily of very few ingredients.
 For example, a product could be named “Beef for Dogs”.

 In such a case, the said product component, beef, should amount to at least 95% of the product’s total weight, excluding water and other condiments added for processing.